Understanding the Logical Layer in Oracle Analytics

 -

-In the screenshot above, we can see that FACT_REVENUE table has only one Table Mapping, currently there are no Joins and we can see Column Mappings.
+In the screenshot above, FACT_REVENUE has one Table Mapping, no Joins yet, and visible Column Mappings.

-We need to specify default aggregation for each and every measure.
-We would normaly remove foreign key columns, but we will see these can still be used, for measures (!).
+You should specify a default aggregation for each measure.
+Normally, you might remove foreign key columns, but sometimes these can be used as measures (for example, counting distinct orders).

 - Set Aggregation to Sum

-We can repeat this for other obvious measures such as UNITS, COST_FIXED, COST_VARIABLE, DISCNT_VALUE.
+Repeat this process for other obvious measures such as UNITS, COST_FIXED, COST_VARIABLE, and DISCNT_VALUE.

-For each column, we can open and review it's details by clicking Details icon:
+For each column, you can review its details by clicking the Details icon:

-Scroll to ORDER_KEY column and click on it and then click Details icon.
+Scroll to the ORDER_KEY column, select it, and click the Details icon.

-We will use this column to count distinct orders.
-Let's rename column into # of Orders and set default Aggregation rule to Count Distinct
+We'll use this column to count distinct orders.
+Rename the column to # of Orders and set the default Aggregation Rule to Count Distinct.

 We have made minimal updates to our fact table.
-We will come back later, but now we will forward and look at dimension tables.
+We'll revisit facts later, but now let's move on to dimensions.

 Dimensions

-Let's bring our first dimension table, which we'll (for learning purposes) create manually.
-Click on plus icon () next to Dimensions.
+Let's add our first dimension table manually for learning purposes.
+Click the plus icon () next to Dimensions.

-Click on a plus icon and select Add Physical Column from the menu.
+Click the plus icon and select Add Physical Column from the menu.

-Select Physical Column opens.
-Let's select ORDER_KEY, ORDER_STATUS and CHANNEL_NAME from DIM_ORDERS.
+In the Select Physical Column dialog, select ORDER_KEY, ORDER_STATUS, and CHANNEL_NAME from DIM_ORDERS.

-Let's briefly review tabs that are available for dimension tables:
+Let's briefly review the tabs available for dimension tables:

-columns Columns, Joins, Sources and Data Filter have same role as with Facts.
+The Columns, Joins, Sources, and Data Filter tabs function the same as for facts.

-This particular table doesn't have many attributes, so its hierarchies will be pretty simple, but still, we can have them.
-For example, if we wanted to aggregate and present revenue by channel or by order status - and we already have two candidates for hierarchies.
-So let's implement them:
+This table has few attributes, so its hierarchies will be simple.
+For example, you might aggregate and present revenue by channel or by order status—both are candidates for hierarchies.

 - Level-Based